-- force If set, forces the loading, unloading first any conflicting modules currently loaded.
-If module name refers to multiple real modules, all of the target modules will be loaded. - collection The module is a "module collection" (TMod4 only)
+- collection The module is a "module collection" (TMod4/Lmod only) - path The path where the module resides if not in the default MODULEPATH. - force If set, forces the loading, unloading first any conflicting modules currently loaded.
+If module name refers to multiple real modules, all of the target modules will be loaded.